Target level of study

 3 creditsEuropean Union criminal law

-Criminal law and criminal sciences - option 2
+Criminal Law and Criminal Sciences - Option 2

-21 creditsResearch dissertation
+21 creditsResearch thesis

 10 creditsLiability law